South African Horrorfest

 The South African Horrorfest is a film festival for horror and genre films in Cape Town, South Africa.
 It hosts celebrities, artists, filmmakers, screenwriters, and press from the horror genre.

 It is the longest running and only event of its kind in South Africa and the African continent.
 Moviemaker lists it as one of the "world's 50 best genre festivals 2021".
 The festival features new, classic and rare movies, pre-release screenings, dark literature, live silent film soundtrack performance, Halloween dress-up, give-aways and more.

 History

 The South African Horrorfest was founded in 2005 by Paul Blom and Sonja Ruppersberg.

 The festival is held annually around Halloween at the Labia Theatre Cape Town and is a permanent fixture in the arts calendar of Cape Town.

 Program

-Since 2005, the South African Horrorfest featured almost all Africa premieres of relevant horror features and documentaries.
+Since 2005, the South African Horrorfest has featured almost all Africa premieres of relevant horror features and documentaries.
 Examples are: